 Quantal Aluminium Roof Systems are part of Ultraframe and offer a range of roof solutions.
 In the product range are Quantal Aluminium Conservatories or Quantal Aluminium Orangeries.
 As well as this Quantal Atrium, Quantal Loggia, Livin’Room and a range of coloured roofing systems complete the range.

-European inspired Sunparadise Systems provides a broad range of roof glazing products.
-Like other roofs, Sunparadise comes designed as stand-alone items or integrating fully with their contemporary range of sliding, bifolding and advanced slide and turn doors.
+European-inspired Sunparadise Systems provides a broad range of roof glazing products.
+Like other roofs, Sunparadise comes designed as stand-alone items or integrates fully with their contemporary range of sliding, bifolding and advanced slide and turn doors.

 The Cubo garden extension is excellent as a stand-alone garden structure.
 Also in the range are lean-to systems, bespoke glass roofs, lanterns and glazed structures.

 Ultraframe is one of the world leaders in the design and extrusion of conservatory roofing systems.
-The Ultraframe aluminium roof primarily features a PVCu core with aluminium glazing bar cappings, ridge bodies, finials and cresting as well as flashings and gutters if required.
+The Ultraframe aluminium roof primarily features a PVCu core with aluminium glazing bar cappings, ridge bodies, finials and cresting, flashings, and gutters if required.